Redresses of the Type-9 Shuttle Cockpit

 by Jörg Hillebrand and Bernd Schneider

-A new shuttle interior was built for the streamlined "Warp 10" shuttle Cochrane to appear in VOY: "Threshold".
-The shuttle and the cockpit set showed up several more times as a Type-9 (or "Class 2") standard shuttle, although initially the impression was created that the Cochrane was a one-off design.
+A new interior set was built for the streamlined "Warp 10" shuttle Cochrane to appear in the infamous VOY episode "Threshold".
+Both the miniature and the interior showed up several more times as a Type-9 (or "Class 2") standard shuttlecraft, although initially the impression was created that the Cochrane was a one-off design.
 The set was then redressed a couple of times for various Federation and alien shuttles.

 In this article we investigate the various redresses of the shuttle interior, and we try to find possible rationales for some of the changes.